icon5730/Port_Buster/README.md

 Notes:
-Script was tested with Windows Server 2019, and Metasploitable VM's as a proof of concept.
+Script was tested with Windows Server 2019, and Metasploitable Virtual Machines as a proof of concept.

 <b>Full Script Run:</b>